 How to Get Data from Text File to Power BI

 Before we get started, Let us see the data present in the Employee Text File.
 From the below screenshot, you can see that it is just a normal text file.
-If you observe closely, First row has the Column names
+If you observe closely, the First row has the Column names

 If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open.
 Once it is open, it looks like below screenshot.
 Please click on the Get Data hyperlink